w5xd/NyeVikingPowerMonitor/README.md

 documents the first steps in this project back to 2016, and before the design of the custom PCB. </p>

+September, 2025

+The latest revision updates the sketch, replaces the console 3D printable work-alike, and updates the PCB design.

 <h2>Construction</h2>
 The custom PCB is 2 inches by 4 inches.
 Its circuit diagram is <a href='PCB/schematics.pdf'>
 <img atl='page2' src='PCB/schematics-2.png'/><img alt='page3' src='PCB/schematics-3.png'/></a>The